C260: Religious Accommodations

 UNM Regents’ Policy Manual

-Direct any questions about this policy to the Office of the Provost or the Chancellor for Health Sciences.
+Direct any questions about this policy to the Office of the Provost or the Executive Vice President for Health Sciences.

 Students must submit written requests for accommodation to their course instructor.
 If possible, the student should submit the request by the end of the second week of the semester.
 The request should include the date, times, and specific event for which accommodation is being requested.
 Faculty are expected to give students the opportunity to do appropriate make-up work that is intrinsically no more difficult than the original exam or assignment.
 A refusal to accommodate is justified only when it would interfere unreasonably with the delivery of the course.